“I know well what I am fleeing from but not what I am in search of” – Michel de Montaigne

 Using After with Find

 The After parameter is used if you want to start the search from a particular cell.
-When, the Excel Find Dialog.
-With the dialog, the active cell is considered the After cell.
+When, the Excel Find Dialog is used, the active cell is considered the After cell.
 In other words, this cell is the starting point for the search.
 In VBA, if no After parameter is specified then the search starts at the top-left cell of the range.

 Example 1 Without After

 Let’s look at the following code.